maziac/lagmeter/Readme.md

 ## Arduino SW

 There are 2 main functionalities implemented:
-- The "LagMeter" which stimulated a game controller button and measures the time until a visual response is seen on the monitor.
+- The "LagMeter" which stimulates a game controller button and measures the time until a response (visual response on the monitor, the SVGA signal or another output).
 - The "UsblagLcd" which directly measures the lag of a USB game controller by stimulating a button and measuring the response through the USB protocol.
 This part is derived from the [usblag](https://gitlab.com/loic.petit/usblag) project.
 It adds an UI via an LCD display.